 Federal White Collar Crime Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 If you or your loved one were arrested or believe that you might be under investigation for an alleged federal white-collar crime in the greater Fort Worth area, do not try to explain yourself to authorities without legal counsel.
 Make sure you contact the Law Offices of Richard C. McConathy as soon as possible.

 Our firm can fight to possibly get your criminal charges reduced or dismissed.
 We can provide a complete evaluation of your case as soon as you call (817) 422-5350 or contact us online to receive a consultation.

-Examples of federal white collar crimes people could be charged with in Tarrant County include, but are not limited to:
+Examples of federal white-collar crimes people could be charged in Tarrant County include, but are not limited to:

-● Bank Fraud, 18 U.S. Code § 1344 — Bank fraud involves a person knowingly executing or attempting to execute a scheme or artifice to defraud a financial institution or to obtain any of the moneys, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.
+- Bank Fraud, 18 U.S. Code § 1344 — Bank fraud involves a person knowingly executing or attempting to execute a scheme or artifice to defraud a financial institution or to obtain any of the money, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.

-● RICO Act — Up to 20 years in prison (possibly life if any of the predicate acts charged permit such a punishment) and/or a fine of $250,000 or twice the proceeds of the offense.
+- RICO Act — Up to 20 years in prison (possibly life if any of the predicates acts charged permit such a punishment) and/or a fine of $250,000 or twice the proceeds of the offense.

 It could be possible for an alleged offender to have been an unknowing participant in certain cases, often performing criminal functions because they assumed they were doing the responsibilities of their assigned jobs.
 Many people are pulled into criminal charges because of their innocent connections to other major players in actual criminal acts.